 The Pipeline Grants Competition deadline is usually in the Fall for funding the following Summer.
 Please see our deadlines page and sign up for the RSF mailing list and follow RSF on Twitter for updates.

+A budget is not required at the time of submission.
+The budget will be finalized with the grantee, their university's research office, and RSF after the approval of the grant.
 For general budget guidelines, see our budget requirements page.
 The following are special budget exceptions that are specific to this program.
 The budget guidelines listed here for the pipeline grants competition supersede any conflicting guidelines listed on the general budget webpage.

 Representative categories of expenditure that should be described in the budget narrative include: